Biden 'optimistic' on debt ceiling as White House negotiation with McCarthy underway

-WASHINGTON (AP) — President Joe Biden said he was "optimistic" of making progress on debt ceiling talks as he opened a critical meeting with House Speaker Kevin McCarthy late Monday at the White House, a pivotal moment as Washington works to strike a budget compromise and raise the nation's borrowing limit in time to avert a potentially chaotic federal default.
+WASHINGTON (AP) — President Joe Biden said he was optimistic about progress on debt ceiling talks as he opened a critical meeting with House Speaker Kevin McCarthy late Monday at the White House, a pivotal moment as Washington works to strike a budget compromise and raise the nation's borrowing limit in time to avert a potentially chaotic federal default.

 It's a crucial conversation for the Democratic president and the Republican speaker, just 10 days before a looming deadline to raise the debt limit.